Disclosure Day: Filming

-Principal photography began on February 26, 2025, in New Jersey, Atlanta, New York City and Huntington under the title Non-View, and wrapped in late May.
+Principal photography (under the title Non-View) began on February 26, 2025, in Montville, New Jersey and New York City.
 A casting call for Long Island–based background actors to play "wrestling fans" for a scene to be shot on March 4, 2025, was issued on January 16, 2025.
-Subsequent casting calls in March 2025 sought background talent in the Hudson Valley area of New York and the Middlesex County area of New Jersey; the Middlesex County casting call exclusively requested participants who could drive their own vehicles in the film, while the Hudson Valley casting call also requested actors to play diner patrons and hotel guests.
-Additional casting calls sought actors to play North Korean soldiers.
+The wrestling match scene was shot in the Paramount Theater in Huntington in Long Island, New York.
+Subsequent casting calls in March 2025 sought background talent in the Hudson Valley area of New York state and the Middlesex County area of New Jersey.
+The Middlesex County casting call exclusively requested participants who could drive their own vehicles in the film, while the Hudson Valley casting call additionally requested actors to play diner patrons and hotel guests.
+Additional casting calls sought actors to portray North Korean soldiers.

-Filming was also conducted in March 2025 on the Cape May Seashore Lines railroad in southern New Jersey.
+Exteriors of the freight train sequence were filmed on the Cape May Seashore Lines railroad in Tuckahoe, New Jersey and Woodbine, New Jersey in March 2025.
+Lloyd-Hughes revealed that a real train was used for the sequence with a real car crashing into it, and that he drove the car into the train tracks himself.
+Spielberg spent three weeks, alongside his cast and crew, to shoot the set piece with a few days dedicated to filming Lloyd-Hughes crashing into the car carrying Blunt and O'Connor.
 In early April, filming took place in the McGinley Square neighborhood of Jersey City.
-Screenwriter David Koepp stated that production on the film had wrapped in late May and that Spielberg had written the initial story treatment before collaborating with Koepp.